Being a supervising professor or thesis advisor at Aalto University

 The qualifications and suitability should be shown by presenting the pre-examiners’ and opponents’ CVs and lists of publications or an equivalent clarification (e.g. web links to the examiners’ home pages).

-In addition to the CVs and publication lists, the supervising professor may use the Grounds for proposed pre-examiners available at the page Doctoral student forms.
+In addition the supervising professor may use the form Grounds for proposed pre-examiners/opponents (mandatory in ELEC).

 Requirements for pre-examiners and opponents